aimenux/PhoneCli/README.md

 > The tool is based on multiple sub commands :
 > - Use sub command `Generate` to generate phone numbers
 > - Use sub command `Validate` to validate phone numbers
+> - Use sub command `Info` to get country/calling phone codes

 >
 > To run the tool, type commands :